tarwn/lessthandot-hugo/blogs/content/posts/2014-12-24-please-sir-can-i-have-some-more-shiny-hardware-and-net.md

 I am fortunate in that I have done development roles were the hardware was inadequate and abysmal and in one case it took over a year to obtain more memory into what was an already struggling Dell desktop machine...with a single screen – THE HORROR!

-Things did improve, alibet slowly and I think that was down more to me as a developer because over time in interviews and/or during 1-2-1 and developer forums I would start to raise concerns and in the case of some recent past interviews one of my primary questions to the employers was: “What's the hardware like, what's the software like, how is the Group policy, Servers” and so on because as a developer I should know what I need to do my job and equally development managers should know what their guys need to work efficiently.
+Things did improve, alibet slowly and I think that was down more to me as a developer because over time in interviews and/or during 1-2-1 and developer forums I would start to raise concerns and in the case of some recent past interviews one of my primary questions to the employers was: "What's the hardware like, what's the software like, how is the Group policy, Servers" and so on because as a developer I should know what I need to do my job and equally development managers should know what their guys need to work efficiently.

 Fortunately the last 5+ years I have always used HP hardware from the might Z600 Xeon Workstation to the rather nifty small form factor EliteDesk series PC's and always in all cases HP's workstation build quality impressed me as did the consistent performance and reliability.